An Additivity theorem for cobordism categories: The B okstedt--Madsen delooping

 and this is equivalent to

 Therefore $P$ is a local fibration if and only if the required map is a fibration, for both choices of $i$ and all choices of $\vec k\leq \vec 1$, that is, for all choices of $\vec q\leq \vec 1$.

-To see (iii), we remark from (i) that both maps $d_0$ and $d_1$ are level fibrations; a priori only in the first direction, but then also in each other direction by part (ii).
+To see (iii), we remark from (i) that both maps $d_0$ and $d_1$ are level fibrations; a priori only in the first simplicial direction, but then also in each other directions by part (ii).
 But any of the maps from the statement is obtained from one of these maps by pull-back. \end{proof}

 \begin{lemma} The $j$-fold category $\cob^j$ is locally fibrant. \end{lemma}

 \begin{proof} The map

 is a fibration; for $j=1$ this is the fact that the (1-tuple) cobordism category is locally fibrant, but the argument from section \ref{sec:genauer}, using Theorem \ref{thm:isotopy_extension}, generalizes to the case of general $j$.